-The White vine was founded in 2000 in St. Georgen, a district of Eisenstadt in the Burgenland (Austria) discovered and named after the locality.
-For a long time here were stories about a supposedly ancient grapevine on a former, built centuries ago Riede tells.
-Michael Leberl from the association "Dorfblick" and the winemaker Hans Moser went after the tracks.
-At the end of May 2000, Leberl found on the long overgrown Ried Viehtrift, which was used as a vineyard in the Middle Ages and then served as a pasture, a rosehip shrub , " and over the perennial something green has shone" .
-It is already several centuries old vine, of which so far only this one copy is known.
-Since the vine had been hidden in the undergrowth for a long time due to lack of light, it was very weakened and had only small leaves the size of a thumbnail.
+The White vine was founded in 2000 in St. Georgen, a district of Eisenstadt in the Burgenland (Austria) discovered and named after the place of discovery.
+Stories about a supposedly ancient one have long been here grapevine on a former, built centuries ago Riede tells.
+Michael Leberl from the “Dorfblick” association and the winemaker Hans Moser followed the tracks.
+At the end of May 2000, Leberl found a rose hip perch on the long-overgrown Ried cattle drift, which was used as a vineyard in the Middle Ages and then served as a pasture, " and something green glowed above the perennial . " It has been around for several centuries old vine, of which only this one is known.
+Because the vine had been hidden in the undergrowth for a very long time with a lack of light, it was very weak and had only small thumbnail-sized leaves.

 In the following years, detailed analyzes of the St. Georgen vine were carried out by experts from the Klosterneuburg Wine Institute, The variety was not to be found in any directory and even when comparing it with varieties from neighboring countries, it was not found.
 Finally, through in 2005 DNA analysis by the Austrian biologist Dr. Ferdinand Regner found that this is the second parent of the Green Veltliners acting; whether father or mother variety is not yet clear.
 The characteristics of St. Georgen, however, have become much more prevalent than the one identified as the first parent Traminer, The winemaker Hans Moser from St. Georgen took care of the vine.